HirushikaWickramaarachchi/csc-ieee/Readme.txt

-A static web page created for an event called CSC organized by University of Colombo IEEE branch using  JavaScript, PHP, HTML, CSS.
+Welcome to the CSC Event Web Page!
+This static webpage, developed with JavaScript, PHP, HTML, and CSS, serves as an online hub for the University of Colombo IEEE branch's CSC event.
+Discover event details, updates, and more.